 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

-Growing and using lavender is so simple, everyone should do it!
+Lavender is so simple to grow and use, everyone should do it!
 Lavender has so many uses, and is pretty easy to grow.

 Lavender is my absolute favorite herb.
 It’s fairly easy to grow, the color is so beautiful, and the smell and medicinal benefits are amazing.
 Lavender is a Mediterranean plant.
 The most common types grown in North America are English Lavender, Spanish Lavender, and French Lavender.